 Recently I’ve seen several headlines about schools who are introducing yoga as a way to address student behaviors.
-The West Fargo Pioneer explains this way:
+The West Fargo Pioneer (link no longer available online) explains this way:

 Behavior issues stem from a multitude of reasons.
 However, studies show that students today are more likely to experience trauma and have mental health needs, increasing the likelihood of classroom disruptions and behavioral issues.